Trails of Indochina is a Leading Destination Management Company providing premium Indochina Tours & Indonesia Tours

 To truly understand the country’s recent history and the people’s mindset, a visit to the Tuol Sleng Prison is a must.
 Also known as S-21, this former school became a torture center and has now been preserved as a museum.
 On the outskirts of Phnom Penh are the Killing Fields, an area where some 17,000 men, women and children were murdered and dumped in mass graves.
 Not for the faint-of-heart, these sites are sobering reminders of the Khmer Rouge’s brutality—and of the rest of the world’s failure to intervene.

-Siem Reap is a charming provincial town defined by a cluster of villages, Chinese-style shop houses, and French-colonial architecture.
 As a gateway to the ancient temple ruins of Angkor, Siem Reap has experienced exponential growth in recent years with hotel and resort developments turning this once sleepy village into a tourism mecca.
 Activities to experience in the town of Siem Reap include watching a traditional Cambodian “apsara” dance performance and participating in a Khmer cuisine cooking class.
-The rural outskirts offer plenty of interesting activities such as visiting craft shops and silk farms, taking a bike ride through the scenic countryside, or participating in a humanitarian assistance program by making a pump well donation or helping children at an orphanage.
+The rural outskirts offer plenty of interesting activities such as visiting craft shops and silk farms, taking a bike ride through the scenic countryside, or assisting a local NGO with their activities to improve the lives of the local people.

 Getting here: Most visitors arrive in Siem Reap by air.
 There are direct flights from most major capital cities in Southeast Asia.
 It is a 40 minutes flight or a 6 hour journey by road from Phnom Penh.